Piers Weld-Forester: Early life and family

 Piers Edric Weld-Forester was born on 23 April 1946, the only child of Charles Weld-Forester and Lady Moyra Butler.
-His father was a grandson of Cecil Weld-Forester, 5th Baron Forester and Charles Wynn-Carington, 1st Marquess of Lincolnshire, whilst his mother was the granddaughter of Arthur Butler, 4th Marquess of Ormonde, American heiress Ellen Stager, William Fellowes, 2nd Baron de Ramsey, and Lady Rosamond Spencer-Churchill (a daughter of John Spencer-Churchill, 7th Duke of Marlborough).
+His father the son of Major The Hon.
+Edric Weld-Forester (6th son of Cecil Weld-Forester, 5th Baron Forester) and Lady Victoria Weld-Forester (daughter of Charles Wynn-Carington, 1st Marquess of Lincolnshire).
+Piers' mother Lady Moyra Weld-Forester was the daughter of George Butler, Earl of Ossory (son of Arthur Butler, 4th Marquess of Ormonde and the American heiress Ellen Stager) and Sybil, Countess of Ossory (daughter William Fellowes, 2nd Baron de Ramsey and Lady Rosamond Spencer-Churchill).